-18 Transactions with related parties
+20 Transactions with related parties

-Related parties are the sole shareholder of the Company, its ultimate parent company, the key management members of those companies and their close family members as well as companies which are controlled by those persons or companies or which have significant influence over them
+Related parties are the sole shareholder of the Company, its ultimate parent company, the key management members of those companies and their close family members as well as companies which are controlled by those persons or companies or which have significant influence over them.

-As described in Note 8 "Borrowings", the Company uses credit line facility provided by its parent company.
-Interest costs relating to overdraft are disclosed in note 4 "Finance costs".
-The Company also received services from the parent company which amounted to EUR 390 thousand in 2019.
-During 2019 or 2018 the Company did not engage in transactions with other related parties.
+As described in Note 9 "Borrowings", the Company uses credit line facility provided by its parent company.
+Interest costs relating to overdraft are disclosed in note 16 "Finance costs".
+The Company also received services from the parent company which amounted to EUR 6.6 million in 2020.